 The Judicial Council is an executive body of the autonomy of courts ensuring the independence of courts and judges.

-2) Judges elected by the General Meeting of Judges: three from the Supreme Court, the Court of Appeal, the Supreme Administrative Court each, three from all regional courts, three from all regional administrative courts and three from all district courts.
+2. Judges elected by the General Meeting of Judges: three from the Supreme Court, the Court of Appeal, the Supreme Administrative Court each, one from each regional court, one from all regional administrative courts and one from all district courts located in the territory of each regional courts activities.
 The candidates shall be nominated and elected during the General Meeting of Judges by the representatives of the relevant courts.

 Competence of the Judicial Council:

 1) elect by secret ballot the Chairman, Deputy Chairman and the Secretary of the Judicial Council;

 2) approve the Rules of Procedure of the Judicial Council;

 3) give an informed advice to the President of the Republic in respect of the appointment of judges, their promotion, transfer and removal from office;

 4) give an informed advice to the President of the Republic in respect of the appointment and removal from office of Chairmen, Deputy Chairmen, and Chairmen of divisions of courts;

 5) give an informed advice to the President of the Republic in respect of determining or changing of the number of judges in courts;